 Kukui’ula in Kauai, Hawaii

-The ways we entertain at home are literally opening up more and more.
-While it used to be that the dining room was reserved for special occasions, and the kitchen was a cornered-off space guests never entered (unless they wanted a private chat with the hostess), the walls have literally come down.
-Now, spaces are less defined (and confined), and guests actually enjoy seeing the meal coming together.
+The ways we entertain at home are opening up more and more.
+While it used to be that the dining room was reserved for special occasions and the kitchen was a cornered-off space that guests never entered (except a private convo with the hostess), are now evolving.
+The walls have literally come down with open-concept houses being designed with rooms that have become less defined—and confined.

-“The open floor plan encourages interaction between activities,” affirms University of Arizona alumnus Tyler Jorgenson, director of design for Los Angeles’ Irongate, known for designing custom furniture for brands like Chanel and Nike.
+“The open floor plan encourages interaction between activities,” affirms University of Arizona alumnus Tyler Jorgenson.
+Jorgenson is the director of design for Los Angeles’ Irongate, known for designing custom furniture for brands like Chanel, Nike and the exquisite Four Seasons Resort Los Cabos at Las Palmas in Mexico.

 “Connecting with your kids, who are using the living room or den while you are cooking dinner, or enjoying your outdoor deck area, is an amazing and very forward way of living.
 No one skips a beat with an architectural organization like this.
-It sets the stage for everyone to really be involved in each other’s lives.”
+It sets the stage for everyone to really be involved in each other’s lives,” says Jorgenson, who illustrates this dynamic use of fluid space through his work on the Costa Palmas home development.”

 Today’s contemporary high-end restaurants also inform home design and home entertaining trends.
-Brandon Boudet, chef/co-owner of Los Angeles “it” restaurant, Little Dom’s, and wife Isabelle Dahlin (landscape and interior designer and owner of design firm deKor) transformed their 650-square-foot weekend property in Ojai, California into a stunning home for outdoor entertaining.
+Brandon Boudet, chef/co-owner of Los Angeles’ “it” restaurant, Little Dom’s, and his wife Isabelle Dahlin (interior designer and owner of design firm deKor), have transformed their 650-square-foot weekend property in Ojai, California into a stunning open concept home for outdoor entertaining.

-Lorena Gaxiola, Director of Lorena Gaxiola, a luxury lifestyle brand and design firm with offices in San Diego and Sydney, Australia, also observes that in regions where nice weather prevails year-‘round, indoor-outdoor home entertaining space is very much in demand among her clients.
-However, when money’s no object, there needs to be an emphasis on high quality materials and continuity of design.
+The director of her namesake architecture and design studio, Lorena Gaxiola, who has offices in San Diego and Sydney, Australia, observes that in regions where nice weather prevails year-‘round, open concept home entertaining spaces centered around the outdoors is what’s in demand among her clients.
+And when money’s no object, there needs to be an emphasis on high quality materials and continuity of design.

-So when it comes to dining, it’s time to get out.
+So, when it comes to entertaining your dinner guest: it’s time to get out.